Norfolk status Scarce. Rough uncultivated ground, waysides, embankments and similar situations where common teasel grows.

 Usually much larger than the other two UK species of Endothenia but some small specimens do occur and can cause problems.
 E. gentianaeana usually shows more violet or greyish areas to the tornal and basal areas of the forewing but these markings can vary considerably, especially the extent of white in the basal area and in the black spots present.
 An inconspicous white discocellular spot present on the outer margin of the median fascia (this can be hard to discern depending on the amount of markings around it) subterminal fascia weakly violet with several scattered small black dots.

-Recorded in 5 (7%) of 69 10k Squares.
+Recorded in 22 (30%) of 74 10k Squares.
 First Recorded in 1960.
-Last Recorded in 2012.
+Last Recorded in 2022.
+Additional Stats